intelowlproject/IntelOwl/docs/source/Usage.md

 * `Dehashed_Search`: Query any observable/keyword against https://dehashed.com's search API.
 * `CryptoScamDB_CheckAPI`: Scan a cryptocurrency address, IP address, domain or ENS name against the [CryptoScamDB](https://cryptoscamdb.org/) API.
 * `CyberChef`: Run a query on a [CyberChef server](https://github.com/gchq/CyberChef-server) using pre-defined or custom recipes.
+* `IntelX_Phonebook`: [IntelligenceX](https://intelx.io/) is a search engine and data archive.
+Fetches emails, urls, domains associated with an observable or a generic string.
+* `IntelX_Intelligent_Search`: [IntelligenceX](https://intelx.io/) is a search engine and data archive.
+Fetches emails, urls, domains associated with an observable or a generic string.

 ##### Extra analyzers
 [Additional analyzers](Advanced-Usage.html#optional-analyzers) that can be enabled per your wish.